How to Start a Business in Tampa, Florida

 When the remote sales exceed $100,000 annually, you may need to pay Florida sales tax.
 Remotes sales over $100,000 a year in Florida will typically require the retailer to register for taxes whether the retailer is based in Florida or not, or using a out-of-state marketplace.
 Consult a tax professional if you need help determining whether you’re required to pay.

-Getting a Local Business Tax Receipt
+5. Get a Local Business Tax Receipt

 Hillsborough County requires all businesses operating within the county to obtain a Business Tax Receipt from the Hillsborough County Tax Collector.